-Immediately following this offering, BNPP will beneficially own approximately 64.6% of our common stock (or 62.0% if the underwriters' option to purchase additional shares of common stock is exercised in full).
+Immediately following this offering, BNPP will beneficially own approximately % of our common stock (or option to purchase additional shares of common of our common stock (or % if the underwriters)

+stock is exercised in full).
 As a result, BNPP will continue to have significant control over us.
 Going forward, BNPP's degree of control will depend on, among other things, its level of beneficial ownership of our common stock and its ability to exercise certain rights under the terms of the Stockholder Agreement that we entered into with BNPP in connection with our IPO.